cmungall/homology-paper-DRAFT/homology.md

 We first introduce a relation `descendedFrom`, which captures the phylogenetic lineage between an entity and its antecedent.
-At this stage we leave open the question of what kind of thing this relation connects, i.e. we do not yet commit to an information flow model\cite{Van Valen} vs connecting physical structures.
+At this stage we defer the question of what kind of thing this relation connects, i.e. we do not yet commit to an information flow model\cite{Van Valen} vs connecting physical structures.